SpenceKonde/megaTinyCore/megaavr/extras/Ref_Optiboot.md

 * Use UPDI to upload the sketch (this is the non-optiboot configuration).
 You must have a board definition without (Optiboot) in the name selected.
 * Use UPDI for bootloading only.
 Upload sketches with serial only.
 You must have a board definition with (Optiboot) in the name selected.

-I am hoping to find a way to output an error more gracefully, but in 2.5.0, the solution results in the top of the error being:
+I am hoping to find a way to output an error more gracefully, but in 2.5.0, the solution results in the top of the error being something like this
 In white text:
 ```text
 ERROR: Upload using programmer is not supported on optiboot boards""C:\arduino-1.8.13\hardware\tools\avr/bin/avrdude -CC:\Users\Spence\Documents\Arduino\hardware\megaTinyCore\megaavr/avrdude.conf -v -pattiny3216 -cjtag2updi -PCOM11 -Ufuse2:w:0x02:m -Ufuse6:w:0x04:m -Ufuse8:w:0x02:m -Uflash:w:C:\Users\Spence\AppData\Local\Temp\arduino_build_10043/sketch_dec10a.ino.hex:i